apace7/local_volume_database/docs/source/tutorials.rst

     plt.show()

 Figure from the sample (this does include custom matplotlib stylefile and latex for the captions).
+I note that the name for one type of system in the catalog (labeled UFSC = ultra-faint star clusters) has been changed several times.
+In the majority of the documentation these are referred to as, new star cluster-like systems in Galactic halo and/or ambiguous systems (as in the nature of dwarf galaxy and star cluster is ambiguous).

 .. figure:: /figures/example_rhalf_MV.png
    :width: 60%